MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 author: lgayhardt
 ms.author: lagayhar
 ms.reviewer: ziqiwang
-ms.date: 10/23/2024
+ms.date: 10/24/2024
 ---

 # Evaluation flows and metrics

 Evaluation flows are a special type of prompt flows that calculate metrics to assess how well the outputs of a run meet specific criteria and goals.
 You can create or customize evaluation flows and metrics tailored to your tasks and objectives, and use them to evaluate other prompt flows.
-This article explains evaluation flows, how to develop and customize them, and how to use them in prompt flow batch runs to evaluate performance.
+This article explains evaluation flows, how to develop and customize them, and how to use them in prompt flow batch runs to evaluate flow performance.

 ## Understand evaluation flows

 A prompt flow is a sequence of nodes that process input and generate output.
 Evaluation flows consume required inputs and produce corresponding outputs that are usually scores or metrics.
 Evaluation flows differ from standard flows in their authoring experience and usage.

 Evaluation flows usually run after the run they're testing by receiving its outputs and using the outputs to calculate scores and metrics.
-Evaluation flows log metrics by using the promptflow SDK `log_metric()` function.
+Evaluation flows log metrics by using the prompt flow SDK `log_metric()` function.

 The outputs of the evaluation flow are results that measure the performance of the flow being tested.
 Evaluation flows can have an aggregation node that calculates the overall performance of the flow being tested over the test dataset.